jaynro/UdacityDevOpsPt2/README.md

 2. Deploy the azure web app using  command ``` az webapp up -n flaskpt2 ```.
 3. Edit the file make_predict_azure_app.sh with the webapp name you provided above and save the file.
  Note: Make sure you have the necesary admin rights to edit and execute this file.
-4. Run ``` ./make_predict_azure_app.sh ``` to servout a prediction result from the Azure WebApp
+4. Run ``` ./make_predict_azure_app.sh ``` to servout a prediction result from the Azure WebApp.
 ![Screenshot](screenshots/predicitionLocal.png)

 5. There are 2 ways to check the logs:
    - Running thr  command ``` az webapp log tail ``` in the cloud shell.
-   - Openning this URL  https://flaskpt2.scm.azurewebsites.net/api/logs/docker on any browsers
+   - Openning this URL  https://flaskpt2.scm.azurewebsites.net/api/logs/docker on any browsers.

 ### Using Github Actions for CI
-1. Enable Github Actions and create a new workflow
+1. Enable Github Actions and create a new workflow.
 ![Screenshot](screenshots/GitHubActionNew.png)
 2. Update the YML file with below code:
 ```